turnbasedgames/docs/docs/backend.md

 onPlayerQuit = (player: string, boardGame: object) => BoardGameResult
 ```

-Runs when a player quits the game (i.e. they press the back button, close the browser, close the tab, etc.).
+Runs when a player quits the game.
+A player **only** quits the game by manually clicking the ***quit*** button - closing the browser or tab will not end the game session.
 Reveals the id of the player who quit and the current BoardGame.
 Must return the BoardGameResult [link].

 Use this function to handle a player a quitting the game early - for example, in TicTacToe where once a game has started, if one of the player leaves they forfeit the game.
 [TicTacToe example]. ```onPlayerMove``` is handles the winning game move, ```onPlayerQuit``` handles a player leaving the game entirely.